Support dashboard

 #### Median First Response Time (FRT)

-The median time from a customer's first message to the **first human agent reply**, across tickets that got their first human reply during the period.
-Automated acknowledgements don't count, and tickets resolved by the AI with no human reply have no FRT (they show up under Zero Touch instead).
+The median time from a customer's first message to the **first human or AI agent reply**, across tickets that got their first reply during the period.
+Automated acknowledgements (except AI) don't count here.

 #### Median Response Time

-The median time a customer waits for a reply across **every** human agent response in the period — not just the first.
+The median time a customer waits for a reply across **every** response in the period — not just the first.
 Where FRT measures the opening reply, this measures ongoing responsiveness throughout the conversation.
+This includes human, AI, automated or native channel responses.

 #### Median Resolution Time